theo-armour/2023/snippets/articles-to-write-video.md

 newest at top

-* 2023-09-15 ~ Changes I have effected on the world ;-) factories ib China
+* 2023-09-15 ~ Changes I have effected on the world ;-) factories in China ~ drawing boards to computers ~ three.js everywhere
 * 2023-09-10 ~ long wait for the weight loss
 * 2023-08-12 ~ Angels & reflexive contrarians ~ reflection on Margaret Jacobs personality
 * 2023-05-09 ~ [https://axisofordinary.substack.com/p/why-human-intelligence-is-just-a](https://axisofordinary.substack.com/p/why-human-intelligence-is-just-a) ~ add more items such as: humans will be helping establish goals ~ testing and debugging may happen ~ suggestions to try things may be offered ~